mbakhoff/class-generator/readme.md

 This may seem useless when you run the app in on your own machine, but becomes more useful when the jar is shipped to other developers.
 But how can the application access the resources when they are packaged into the jar?

-The JVM classloading mechanism can already find class files from any jar file in the classpath.
+The JVM classloading mechanism can already find class files from any jar and directory in the classpath.
 It turns out that there's an easy way to use that same mechanism to find and read any file from the classpath in your own code.
 To load classes or find resources from the classpath you will need to use a ClassLoader object.
 In this practice session we will use the *getResourceAsStream* method from the ClassLoader class.